-For the academic year 2019/2020, Rotterdam School of Management, Erasmus University (RSM) will grant several partial awards, depending on the quality of the applicants, for selected students from non-EEA countries who are not entitled to pay the EEA tuition fee and whose grades in their previous programmes are considered ‘excellent’.
+For the academic year 2023-2024, Rotterdam School of Management, Erasmus University (RSM) will grant several partial scholarships, depending on the quality of the applicants, for selected students from non-EEA countries who are not entitled to pay the EEA tuition fee and whose grades in their previous programs are considered ‘excellent’.

-The student will receive the program for one academic year, maximum 12 months.
-Please note, for MSc programmes longer than 12 months you need to have sufficient resources to finance your studies for the remaining months of the programme;
+The student will receive the scholarship for one academic year, a maximum of 12 months.
+Note for MSc programs longer than 12 months, and you need to have sufficient resources to finance your studies for the remaining months of the program;

 User Review( votes)

 Rotterdam School of Management, Erasmus University is the international business school of the Erasmus University Rotterdam located in Rotterdam, Netherlands.
-It offers undergraduate and postgraduate programmes taught mostly in English, including MBA, executive education, and PhD programmes.
+It offers undergraduate and postgraduate programs taught mostly in English, including MBA, executive education, and PhD programs.

-- Course Level: The studentships are available for MSc programme at Rotterdam School of Management, Erasmus University (RSM).
+- Course Level: Scholarships are available for the MSc program at Rotterdam School of Management, Erasmus University (RSM).

-- Study Subject: Prospective students from all non-EEA countries, starting their studies in the academic year 2019/2020 of the following MSc programmes, can apply:
+- Study Subject: Prospective students from all non-EEA countries, starting their studies in the academic year 2023-2024 of the following MSc programs, can apply: